 Bill Harrison Oct Quick Notes- What is the Question?

-Posted: Monday, October 5, 2020
+Posted by Gillespie Electric, Inc. on Monday, October 5, 2020

 What is the question?